NAIA competitive cheer championship

 The NAIA competitive cheer championship is an annual meet hosted by the National Association of Intercollegiate Athletics to determine the national champion of collegiate team competitive cheerleading among its members in the United States.

 The inaugural meet was held in 2017.
 Each year, it is held concurrently and at the same venue as the NAIA competitive dance championship.

 The most successful program is Saint Ambrose, with three titles.

-The reigning national champions are Saint Ambrose, who won their third national title in 2025.
+The reigning national champions are Xavier (LA), who won their second national title in 2026.